Skip to main content

 Civil Grand Jury

-The Superior Court of California, County of Santa Clara is recruiting qualified applicants for the 2025-2026 Santa Clara Civil Grand Jury.
+The Superior Court of California, County of Santa Clara is recruiting qualified applicants for the 2025-2026 Santa Clara County Civil Grand Jury.
 Applications are due March 28, 2025, for the one-year term commencing July 1, 2025.
 To learn more, navigate to Recruitment below.

 Beware of Jury Duty Scam!
 For more information, click to read: Jury Scam Alert